GianisTsol/python-p2p/README.md

 To connect to a another node do:
 `node.connect_to(ip)`

   `ip`: The other nodes ip.
 After this all other known peers to the other node will be sent to you to connect to.
   This is automatic.

+`node.savestate()` save curent peers to a file.
+  `file`: optional arg filename to save state to, default: state.json

+`node.loadstate()` connect to previously discovered peers.
+  `file`: optional arg filename to save state to, default: state.json

 Note: You can also specify a `port` but it is not recommended since all of the network must run on the same port.